Invader Zim: Cancellation

-On January 18, 2002, Nickelodeon issued a statement announcing the show's cancellation after completing 27 episodes, instead of fulfilling the original 40 episodes order.
+On January 18, 2002, Nickelodeon issued a statement announcing the show's cancellation after completing 27 episodes, instead of fulfilling the original 40-episode order.
 On this subject, creator of the show Jhonen Vasquez said, "I could go on and on with variations of the most fantastic reasons for why the show was cancelled, but in the end, even I couldn't give you the whole and accurate truth for why the show got pulled," he wrote in a lengthy post on his website in 2010, nearly eight years after the show wrapped.
 "The most likely culprits are simply ratings and the sheer expense of the show, which was monstrously expensive at the time, especially when compared to more modern, flash-based savings fests."

-Nearly nine years later in 2019, Vasquez was interviewed by Syfy and said:
+Nearly nine years later, in 2019, Vasquez was interviewed by Syfy and said:

 I never point to any one particular thing [as the reason for why Invader Zim was cancelled.]
 The show could've come out at any point in history and I don't think it would ever really be appropriate...
 I think there's always horrible things happening in the world and genuine comedy comes from horrible things.
 At the time, it just happened to be things like Columbine and 9/11 and then people freak out because they don't want to offend anyone's sensibilities.
 It's a justified response to a certain extent; there's people who have been affected and they don't want to be reminded of this awful stuff...
 I just think that it did not live well with Nickelodeon's image.